 Don’t delay- contact us today

 At The Treatment Rooms London, our hair loss specialists and surgeons are happy to hold a consultation to explore you hair loss and advise you on the treatments best suited to you.
-If you are worried about your hair loss please contact us today.
+If you are worried about your hair loss, or curious as to what an FUE hair transplant entails, please contact us today.
 Delaying treatment may mean it becomes even more difficult to regain your hair to a style and density you like.
-Feel free to enquire now and book your free consultation by clicking (here).
+Feel free to enquire now and book your consultation by clicking (here).